The Mianzhu Woodblock Rubbing Mystery

 But are they what they seem?
 Engraving stone tablets with the calligraphy and paintings of famous artists has a long history in China, passing down their work to future generations in a lasting way.
 To make a rubbing, paper is laid over the face of the engraving, dampened and tamped down so that it sinks into the design, before a cloth bag of paint powder (usually black) is banged and stamped all over, blackening the paper’s surface but leaving the sunken parts white.
 Peel the paper away, and you have your copy.

-Further information from the Hong Kong Baptist University Library, which has a large collection of these rubbings, suggests that they were probably made by Mianzhu master printmaker Chen Xuezhang (陳學彰, born 1947) or his son Chen Jian (陳建, who also worked with another master, Zhang Xianfu 张先富).
+My rubbings – bought from the shop Mountain Folkcraft in Hong Kong, who acquired them in the pre-earthquake 1990s – include the two half-sized examples of Zhong Kui and Zhao Gongming, probably from blocks cut in the late 1980s.
+The rest are modern rubbings from large (over a metre tall) nineteenth-century blocks, several of which show age-related damage.
+The Hong Kong Baptist University Library, which has a collection of these recent rubbings, suggests that they are the work of Mianzhu master printmaker Chen Xuezhang (陳學彰, born 1947) and his son Chen Jian (陳建, born 1970, who also worked with another master, Zhang Xianfu 张先富).

 Frankenstein flash to capture how the paper has been embossed by the rubbing process

 There’s a bit of a mystery behind all this.
-A skilled printer can run off ten or more monochrome woodblock prints a minute – I’ve seen them do it – but making a large rubbing would probably take at least fifteen minutes.
-So if you had your design cut into a woodblock, why not just print from it quickly instead of resorting to such a slow, cumbersome process?
+A skilled printer can run off ten or more monochrome woodblock prints a minute – I’ve seen them do it – but making a large rubbing is a lengthy job, taking several hours.
+So if you had your design cut into a woodblock, why not just print from it quickly instead of resorting to such a slow, cumbersome method?

 References